alettieri/itil-notes/ServiceStrategy.md

 * Service Utility: What is the customer getting, what is the value our service
 * Service Warranty: How the service is delivered, and it's stability: available, secure, coverage and continuity (is it ready for the future?).

+__Utility__ + __Warranty__ = Value

+## Value creation through Services

+How will the service generate value for the organization?

+If the service does not provide real value, we can: modifiy, redesign or remove the service.

+> Perception is everything.
+> Value created by meeting expectations

+### Service Types
+* Core
+* Enabling
+* Enhancing

+#### Core
+Deliver basic outcomes desired by one or more customers

+#### Enabling
+Services needed for a core service to be delivered

+#### Enhancing
+Services added to a core service to make it more exciting and enticing

+### Strategy Processes

+Affected by External and Internal Processes:

+Define the Market > Develop Offerings > Develop Strategic Assets > Prepare for Execution

 > #### Additional Service Value Concepts
 > Service Value also includes the associated concepts of services as __Assets__, __Value__, __Networks__, __Value Creation__ and __Value Capture__.